ryancburke/sentiment_analysis/README.md

 ## Approach

-Using Spark NLP, a BERT sentence embeddings were used without any text preprocessing to classify sentences by sentiment
+Using Spark NLP, BERT sentence embeddings were used without any text preprocessing to classify sentences by sentiment